HackYourFuture/JavaScript2/Week3/README.md

 Becoming a good developer doesn't mean being good at any particular programming language: as a matter of fact, the language doesn't matter much.

-This is the secret behind being a good developer: if you understand the concept, structure and principles of what makes a software program work, it doesn't matter in what way (the syntax) it's written.
+This is the secret behind being a good developer: if you understand the concept, structure and principles of what makes an application work, it doesn't matter in what way (the syntax) it's written.

 This is also the reason why most developers, once they've mastered the fundamentals, are able to pick up another language quite easily.
 It's not because they have good memory; it's because they can recognize the patterns within the language.